 In a measured operating range, more inference compute can improve accuracy with diminishing returns.
 It can also plateau or reduce accuracy when a trace overthinks, sampled candidates are correlated, or a verifier selects the wrong branch.
 That extra compute can come from longer reasoning traces, repeated sampling, revision loops, or explicit search with a verifier.[2][8]

 Snell et al.[2] don't claim one universal law for every model and every benchmark.
-Their more useful result is operational: if you allocate inference compute well, test-time scaling is strong enough that it can outperform simply buying a larger model and sampling once.
+Their more useful result is operational: if you allocate inference compute well, test-time scaling is strong enough that it can outperform buying a larger model and sampling once.

 1Traditional approach: Train bigger → Answer once → Done